nrwl/nx/packages/cypress/README.md

 ## What is It?

-Builders and schematics adding Cypress tests for frontend applications.
+Executors and generators adding Cypress tests for frontend applications.

 ## How to Use